 The Synagogue Church

-In the heart of the Market, between the stores, a small yard is taking us to a special church with a sign above its crossbar: The Synagogue.
-The unique structure, about 1.5 meters underground, has an arched shape with benches along the walls, a podium and an altar.
+The edifice has a unique structure; the floor is sunken around 1.5 meters underground, has an arched shape with benches along the walls, a podium and an altar.

-According to Christian tradition, this is where Jesus studied and prayed.
-In addition, this is where he carried his famous sermon on Saturday (Matthew 13, Mark 6, Luke 4), where he declared himself as the Messiah to his Jewish village members.
-This sermon infuriated the prayers and the dragged him to the Mt. of Precipice planning to push him downhill, but he jumped and disappeared.
+According to Christian tradition, the Church is built on top of the ruins of a synagogue where Jesus, studied and prayed.
+It is also the site where he carried his famous sermon on Saturday (Matthew 13, Mark 6, Luke 4), declaring himself as the Messiah to his Jewish village members.
+This sermon infuriated the worshippers who dragged him to Mount Precipice planning to push him off, but he jumped and disappeared.

-During Byzantine Times, Christian believers have started attending the place, and on Medieval Times the synagogue was turned into a church and the Saturday Sermon story was ascribed to it.
-The Synagogue Church belongs to the Greek-Catholic community.
-Next to the historical Synagogue Church, a new church was built on 1887 (The New Synagogue Church), decorated with impressive wall paintings of Jesus as a baby, an adolescent and as a king which add a special picturesque, sacred atmosphere.
+Next to the historical Synagogue Church, a new church was built on 1887 (The New Synagogue Church).
+It is decorated with impressive wall paintings of Jesus as a baby, an adolescent and as a King.